ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 a reason code indicating why the connection ID is being closed.

-Clients send CLOSE_CLIENT_CID or CLOSE_TARGET_CID capsules to retire connection IDs they no longer need, using the NONE reason code.
+Clients send CLOSE_CLIENT_CID or CLOSE_TARGET_CID capsules to retire connection IDs they no longer need, using the DEFAULT reason code.
 If a client cannot use the proxy-chosen client VCID (e.g., due to conflict or insufficient length), it can re-register the same client CID with an appropriate reason code to request a new VCID.